Skip to Content

 How do you use retinol?

 Below, see our edit of the best retinol serums our editors have tested.
 There’s one for every budget, skin type and sensitivity level.
-Plus, keep scrolling to read common FAQs around retinol, answered by Dr Lancer.
+Plus, keep scrolling to read common FAQs around retinol, answered by Dr Lancer and Dr Hall.

 1